SarahSaadain/Blattella_germanica/Mitochondria.md

 Idea:
-- Mitochondrial DNA should be more abundant, therefore look for mitochondrial Gene and commenly used marker COI
+- Mitochondrial DNA should be more abundant, therefore look for mitochondrial gene and commenly used marker COI
 - map known COI sequence to ref genome
 - check if my aDNA mapped there too and look for differences